grpc-ecosystem/grpc-health-probe/README.md

 - Run: `go get github.com/grpc-ecosystem/grpc-health-probe`
 - This will compile the binary into your `$GOPATH/bin` (or `$HOME/go/bin`).

-## Implementing the gRPC Health Checking Protocol
+## Using the gRPC Health Checking Protocol

 To make use of the `grpc_health_probe`, your application must implement the [gRPC Health Checking Protocol v1][hc].
 This means you must to register the